Max Pigoli

 Massimo "Max" Pigoli (born 23 February 1958 in Menaggio) is an Italian auto racing driver.
-He presently competes in the Italian Superstars Series.
+He competed in the Italian Superstars Series.

 Career

-Most of his career has been spent in touring car racing.
-He was independent champion in the Italian Superturismo Championship in 1997.
-Between 2003 and 2005 he competed in the Italian GT championship with a Porsche GT-3 RS.
-In 2006 he first competed in the Superstars Series, winning the drivers title in his debut year in a Jaguar S-Type.
-His best year since came in 2009, finishing third in the championship and runner-up in the International Superstars Series.
-For 2010 he drives for the Romeo Ferraris team with a Mercedes C63 AMG.
+Most of his career was spent in touring car racing.
+Pigoli was an independent champion in the Italian Superturismo Championship in 1997.
+Between 2003 and 2005, he competed in the Italian GT Championship with a Porsche GT-3 RS.
+In 2006, he first competed in the Superstars Series, winning the drivers' title in his debut year in a Jaguar S-Type.
+His best year since came in 2009, when he finished third in the championship and runner-up in the International Superstars Series.
+For 2010, Pigoli drove for the Romeo Ferraris team with a Mercedes C63 AMG.